belozierov/SwiftCoroutine/README.md

 }
 ```

-Also you can change DispatchQueue inside coroutine with `setDispatcher` function.
+Also you can change DispatchQueue inside coroutine with the `setDispatcher` function.

 ```swift
 coroutine(on: .global()) {